ProgramFan/workenv-config-book/chapter1.md

 ## About QtCreator

 QtCreator is a nimble IDE.
 It's mainly focused on C/C++ projects and is fast compared to Eclipse.
 It does not use JAVA but compiled directly to machine code.
+It has modern IDE capabilities such as syntax highlighting, semantic completion, source code navigation and refactoring.
+It's fully functional.

+The problem of QtCreator is that it's not extensible.
+Although it has some kind of plugin system, it has a much smaller user community as of Eclipse.
+You can not edit fortran, markdown, json files efficiently with it.
+So I passed it over.
+However, I will use it when contributing to Qt based projects.

+## Comments on IDEs

+I do not choose IDE as a major component of my working environment.
+But I use IDEs to accomplish certain development tasks.
+This may seem paradoxical but is justified.
+I make my choice on a practical manner.
+Some tasks are better handled by IDEs, for example, GUI applications in QT, debugging QT applications, etc. By I **do not** try to expert on that.
+I merely use the default configuration, the default plugin set.
+The IDE itself is efficient enough on the task it focused on, So I don't take the troule to make it more efficient.